Capability 14 · Lead Others

 - Disagreement happens early and safely — because the team has watched the two of you repair.

 A startup is fast-moving and chaotic, and often staffed by smart young people with limited experience — conflict is guaranteed; unresolved conflict is optional.
-The move is to define how you fight before you fight.
-Two cofounders I worked with, long history, sometimes fighting in front of the team, made themselves a rule: if the voices start rising, either one says a magic word, the conversation stops, and within 24 hours they book a whiteboard session and hash it out.
-I thought that was amazing — they designed their conflict while they were calm, instead of improvising it while they were angry.
+The move is to define how you fight before you fight, while you're calm, because you will not design anything sensible mid-argument.
+Two cofounders I worked with — long history, and yes, sometimes shouting in front of the team — made themselves a rule: if the voices start rising, either one says a magic word, the conversation stops on the spot, and within 24 hours they book a whiteboard session and hash it out properly.
+I thought that was amazing.
+They designed their conflict while they were calm, instead of improvising it while they were angry.
+Put a "how we resolve conflict" section in your relationship doc and actually invoke it.

 The line neither of you can see across